tguens/understand-predict-winner.github.io/resultsa.md

 ![im8](pictures/Correlation.png)

 This matrix justifies that our predictors are correlated.
 Some correlation makes sense like the proportion of low salaries and of unemployment.
 Hence we could use a method to select features or to decrease the number of features like Principal Analysis Component.
+We did use this correlation matrix to delete ['Ocupation - Unemployed', '$100,000 to $149,999', '$150,000 to $199,999'] as those 3 features has a correlation with other features that were greater then 0.5

 ### II) Model performances